 Rule of Law Video Contest presented by the CBA Rule of Law Task Force

-The Colorado Bar Association invites University of Colorado-Boulder and University of Denver undergraduate and graduate students to participate in our Rule of Law Video Contest.
+The Colorado Bar Association invites Colorado creatives and artists to participate in our Rule of Law Video Contest.
 Use your creativity to help others understand the fundamental principles that protect our freedoms and ensure justice for all.

 Rule of Law Contest Video